Globally coupled Anosov diffeomorphisms: Statistical properties: Introduction

 \section{Introduction}

 Coupled systems are mathematical models of spatially extended systems consisting of identical interacting units.
 They provide a challenging subject of study from a mathematical point of view, give a well-motivated example of infinite dimensional dynamical systems, and often exhibit phase transition-like parameter-dependent behavior.
-Their popularity stems from the fact that they describe considerably well several real-world phenomena (e.g. coupled oscillator models \cite{Kur84, BA11}).
+Their popularity stems from the fact that they describe considerably well real-world systems (e.g. coupled oscillator networks \cite{Kur84, BA11}, heterogeneous networks \cite{P20} and networks with higher order interactions \cite{Bi21}).

 In the field of dynamical systems coupled maps were introduced by Kaneko \cite{Kan93} and were first studied rigorously by Bunimovich and Sinai \cite{BS88} in the case of \emph{nearest neighbhor} interacting smooth expanding maps.
-The results of \cite{BS88} were later extended to piecewise expanding maps \cite{KL04, KL09} and to \emph{weakly-interacting} smooth Anosov maps \cite{PS91}.
+The results of \cite{BS88} were later extended to piecewise expanding maps \cite{KL04, KL09} and to coupled map lattices where the dynamics on each site is given by a smooth Anosov map \cite{PS91}.

-An important type of coupled systems, which is different from the weakly-interacting model, is the {\em globally coupled} or {\em mean field model}.
+An important type of coupled systems, which is different from the coupled map lattice model, is the {\em globally coupled} or {\em mean field model}.
 For example, gas particles interacting via their mean field give rise to the so-called Vlasov equation, \cite{V68, Ga} or see \cite[Chapter 5]{Spo} for a simple derivation.
 In the case of plasma, a similar procedure gives the Vlasov-Poisson equation.
 Other examples of mean field models are the vorticity formulation of the two-dimensional Euler equation for incompressible fluids \cite{Euler}, and the time-dependent Hartree equation in quantum mechanics \cite{Hartree} (see \cite{G16} for more details).
 The study of the corresponding limiting equation is far from obvious as it may exhibit unexpected phenomena, e.g. Landau damping \cite{MV}.
-However, in the case in which the motion of the individual systems is strongly chaotic, some results may be available, as was first shown by Keller \cite{K00} in the case of a toy model of globally coupled expanding maps.

-In this work, we study, for the first time, statistical properties of \emph{infinite systems of globally coupled} Anosov diffeomorphisms that are motived by considering an appropriate limit of finitely many coupled Anosov maps.
+The above examples consider individual dynamics given by simple integrable motion.
+In the case in which the individual systems are strongly chaotic, statistical properties of the long-term behavior may be available.
+This was first shown by Keller \cite{K00} in the case of a toy model of globally coupled expanding maps.
+In this work, we study, for the first time, statistical properties of \emph{infinite systems of globally coupled} Anosov diffeomorphisms that are motivated by considering an appropriate limit of finitely many coupled Anosov maps.